g-plane/pnpm-shell-completion/README.md

 fish ./install.fish ${any path that has been added in your $PATH variable}
 ```

-By default, `pnpm.fish` will copy to your `~/.config/fish/completions/` according to the [official documentation](https://fishshell.com/docs/current/completions.html).
+By default, `pnpm.fish` will be copied to your `~/.config/fish/completions/` according to the [official documentation](https://fishshell.com/docs/current/completions.html).

 ## License